-Based > Extensible Algorithm Framework (see page 994)
+Based > Extensible Algorithm Framework (see page 995)

-The Last Name algorithm is an instance of the Name Algorithm Framework (see page 763).
+The Last Name algorithm is an instance of the Name Algorithm Framework291.
 The algorithm requires String type input values.

-The expected format for the valid input contains at least one word, which consist of at least one non-whitespace character.
+The expected format for the valid input contains at least one word, which consists of at least one non-whitespace character.
 If the input value does not match the expected format, the value will not be masked.
-I.e. if input contains null or empty string or white spaces only then the algorithm returns unmasked input value.
+I.e. if input contains null or empty string or white spaces only then the algorithm returns the unmasked input value.

-No non-conformant data errors are thrown by that algorithm.
+No non-conformant data errors are thrown by this algorithm.

-Single word input is not checked for configured particles.
-Single character is considered abbreviation, i.e. it will be masked to a single character, whether it is followed by the dot (.) or not.
-Words separated by hyphen (-) are considered as a single word (even if divided from hyphen by spaces).
+Single-word input is not checked for configured particles.
+Single character is considered an abbreviation, i.e. it will be masked to a single character, whether it is followed by a dot (.) or not.
+Words separated by a hyphen (-) are considered as a single word (even if divided from the hyphen by spaces).